-- (1) No more than one electronic changing sign shall be allowed per lot; - (2) Electronic changing signs shall be restricted to a maximum of four (4) lines of text or message display, and text shall be restricted to a maximum of ten (10) inches in height; - (3) Electronic changing signs shall be required to have a minimum of onehundred and fifty (150) feet between other electronic changing signs located on the same side of a street or highway; - (4) Electronic changing signs shall be allowed only on lots with a minimum street frontage in accordance with the § 143-21.
-Table of Dimensional and Density Requirements; - (5) Electronic changing signs shall be located a minimum of two-hundred (200) feet from any off-site residential dwelling unit; - (6) Text and message displays of an electronic changing sign, including the background, shall consist of only two colors at any one time;

-- (7) Text and message displays of an electronic changing sign may change once every twenty-four (24) hours.
-Electronic changing signs displaying the time and temperature are exempt from this restriction; - (8) All illumination elements on the face of electronic changing signs shall remain at a fixed level of illumination for a period of not less than one (1) hour; - (9) Electronic changing signs shall be equipped with automatic dimming controls so the brightness level will be highest during the day and lowest at night.
+- (2) No more than one electronic changing sign shall be allowed per lot. - (3) Electronic changing signs shall be restricted to a maximum of four (4) lines of text or message display, and text shall be restricted to a maximum of ten (10) inches in height. - (4) Electronic changing signs shall be required to have a minimum of one-hundred and fifty (150) feet between other electronic changing signs located on the same side of a street or highway. - (5) Electronic changing signs shall be allowed only on lots with a minimum street frontage in accordance with the § 143-21, Table of Dimensional and Density Requirements. - (6) Electronic changing signs shall be located a minimum of two-hundred (200) feet from any off-site residential dwelling unit. - (7) Text and message displays of an electronic changing sign, including the background, shall consist of only two colors at any one time. - (8) Text and message displays of an electronic changing sign may change once every twenty-four (24) hours.
+Electronic changing signs displaying the time and temperature are exempt from this restriction. - (9) All illumination elements on the face of electronic changing signs shall remain at a fixed level of illumination for a period of not less than one (1) hour. - (10) Electronic changing signs shall be equipped with automatic dimming controls so the brightness level will be highest during the day and lowest at night.
 Manufacturer specifications shall be submitted at the time of sign permit specifying maximum and minimum sign brightness.
-The maximum brightness shall not exceed 8,000 NITS with a maximum nighttime reading not to exceed 1,600 NITS; - (10) Under the provisions of this subsection, the applicant for the sign permit for an electronic changing sign shall provide, with the application, an affidavit, sworn or attested by the landowner or applicant, and sign installer, attesting to the fact that: - (a) The sign to be installed meets all of the criteria set forth in this subsection; - (b) That the sign shall operate in a manner consistent with the criteria set forth in this subsection; and - (c) The landowner and applicant agree to be held liable, separately or collectively, if these provisions are not met for any fines or cost incurred by the Town of Pembroke to enforce these provisions arising from such violations.
+The maximum brightness shall not exceed 8,000 NITS with a maximum nighttime reading not to exceed 1,600 NITS. - (11) Under the provisions of this subsection, the applicant for the sign permit for an electronic changing sign shall provide, with the application, an affidavit, sworn or attested by the landowner or applicant, and sign installer, attesting to the fact that: - (a) The sign to be installed meets all of the criteria set forth in this subsection; - (b) The sign shall operate in a manner consistent with the criteria set forth in this subsection; and

+(c) The landowner and applicant agree to be held liable, separately or collectively, if these provisions are not met, for any fines or cost incurred by the Town of Pembroke to enforce these provisions arising from such violations.
 This provision shall not be construed to supersede any other responsibility or remedy for such violations set forth in this chapter.
-[Added 3-17-2012 Town Meeting by Amendment No. 3] - Y. Temporary governmental agency signs which carry public-service announcements and notices may be permitted to exceed the dimensional requirements of this article and shall be permitted by special exception for a specified, limited amount of time.
+[Added 3-17-2012 Town Meeting by Amendment No. 3]